Ezward/clustering-javascript/readme.md

 * [KMeans on the Iris Data Set](https://ezward.github.io/kmeans-javascript/kmeansiris.html)
 * [KMeans on randomly generated data](https://ezward.github.io/kmeans-javascript/kmeansrandom.html)

+A detailed discussion of kmeans and the kmeans++ initialization algorithm can be found [here](https://github.com/Ezward/machinelearningnotes/tree/master/Clustering%20and%20Retrieval/week%203%20-%20Clustering%20with%20k-means)

 ### Dataset
 * dataset/iris.js - the Iris data set in json format.